 Housing transactions regularly fall through, which adds extra expense and stress to the process of selling your home.
 How much this will cost you in conveyancing fees depends on the agreement you have with your solicitor and how much work they have done.
 Thankfully the emergence of companies like ours has helped complete transactions with a lot less stress.
 We buy any house meaning the whole process is much more transparent.

 If we buy your house we’ll organise and pay for solicitors.
-What’s more, we only use our own cash reserves which means we’re never part of the long and unpredictable chains that so often cause home sales to collapse.
+What’s more, as cash house buyers, we only use our own cash reserves which means we’re never part of the long and unpredictable chains that so often cause home sales to collapse.

 Thousands of house sales collapse each year for a number of reasons.
 Sometimes a buyer will simply change their mind or find somewhere else they prefer.
 However, often it isn’t their fault at all: Their mortgage provider may down value